 Total Production: 21,751 1988 - 1991

-The Buick Reatta was produced from 1988 through 1991; it was a hand-made luxury sports car in similar fashion to the Cadillac Allante.
+The Buick Reatta was produced from 1988 through 1991; it was a hand-made luxury sports car in a similar fashion to the Cadillac Allante.
 When first introduced, it was offered as a hardtop coupe; by 1990 a convertible version was added.
-Under the bonnet was a 3800 V6 engine which displaced 3.8-liters and was capable of producing around 170 horsepower.
+Under the bonnet was a 3800 V6 engine that displaced 3.8-liters and was capable of producing around 170 horsepower.
 Disc brakes could be found on all four corners and the suspension was fully independent.
-Top speed was limited electronically to just 125.
+The top speed was limited electronically to just 125.

-The Reatta was a well equipped car, outfitted with luxury items such as touch screen computer interface called the 'Electronic Control Center' or ECC.
+The Reatta was a well-equipped car, outfitted with luxury items such as a touch screen computer interface called the 'Electronic Control Center' or ECC.
 This screen controlled the climate control functions, diagnostics to sensors and electronic systems, and the radio.
-Other options included overspeed alarm, trip computer, tire gauge, flashlight, and leather bound book containing the owner's manual.
+Other options included overspeed alarm, a trip computer, tire gauge, flashlight, and leather-bound book containing the owner's manual.